Adam Barlow

 Adam Barlow is a fictional character from the British ITV soap opera Coronation Street, played by Sam Robertson.
 He made his first appearance on-screen on 14 January 2001.
 Adam was played by Iain De Caestecker from the character's first appearance in 2001 until 21 July 2003 with Robertson taking over the role from 31 December 2004 until 20 April 2007.
 Robertson reprised the role in 2016 and made his return on screen on 16 November 2016.
 Adam is the son of Mike Baldwin (Johnny Briggs) and Susan Barlow (Joanna Foster), and the grandson of Ken Barlow (William Roache).

 Creation

 Iain De Caestecker (pictured) was introduced as Adam as part of a custody battle storyline, in 2001.

-Adam's existence is that of a retcon.
-Although off-screen, Susan did not fake an abortion so she could leave Mike Baldwin (Johnny Briggs), she "aborted" her child as she was not prepared for motherhood.
-Also 2001 seems to hint that Ken never had contact with Susan after 1987 so was not aware of Adam, however this is untrue as he still visited Susan off-screen in that time.
-Susan was said to be present at Peter's wedding in 1990.
 Adam was introduced in January 2001, played by Iain De Caestecker, as part of a storyline which involved a custody battle between long-time rivals Ken Barlow (William Roache) and Mike, the character of Adam departed at the conclusion of the storyline, however De Caestecker reprised the role for two separate stints in 2002 and 2003.
 On 13 December 2004, it was reported by Digital Spy that the role of Adam had been recast with Sam Robertson taking over the role from 31 December 2004.